ZhenyingZhu/StudyNotes/AIAndData.md

 The model I can use: `curl -H "Authorization: Bearer $env:GITHUB_TOKEN" https://models.inference.ai.azure.com/models`

+GPT 5.2 is good at long running planning.

 ### Concept

 A model is a large mathematical function trained to understand and generate data.